LeoLee0403/Thesis/README.md

 ### 3shortest_dist
 - a_main.sh
     - **get_distance_by_latlong.sh**
-        - Get distance (in km) betwenen VPN each other by latitude and longitude
+        - Get distance (in km) between VPN each other by latitude and longitude
         - **distance.py**
             - Give two position's latitude and longitude, then return the geo-distance between the two position.
         - output to nord_distance.txt